benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 - It's very important to understand that even though the branch looks the same, it's composed of entirely new commits.
 - The primary reason for rebasing is to **maintain a linear project history**.
 This gives the later benefit of a clean merge of your feature branch back into the main branch.

+### Git merge conflicts

+- If the two branches you're trying to merge both changed the same part of the same file, Git won't be able to figure out which version to use.
+- git is using edit/stage/commit workflow to resolve merge conflicts.
+- **git status can guild you.**
+- Conflicts only affect the developer conducting the merge, the rest of the team is unaware of the conflict.
+- Git will mark the file as being conflicted and halt the merging process.
+It is then the developers' responsibility to resolve the conflict.
+- Git provide commands to resolve the conflict.
+Like `git log`, `git reset`, `git status`, `git checkout`.

+Merge Strategies:
+- The git merge and git pull commands can be passed an -s (strategy) option.
+Like:
+`git merge -s recursive branch1 branch2`
+- Strategy can be:
+• Recursive(default)
+• Resolve
+• Octopus
+• Ours
+• Subtree